okholod/data-science-ml/ds-capstone/blogpost.md

 We saw how Foursquare APIs _explore_ function is used to analyze location and statistics data for existing coffee shops and substitutes.
 We also explored, compared and grouped the neighborhoods into clusters using the k-means clustering algorithm.

+Jupyter notebook with code for this post is available on [GitHub](https://github.com/okholod/data-science-ml/tree/master/ds-capstone).